dcmi/dctap-python/docs/elements/valueConstraintType/index.rst

-Providing a constraint value of "picklist", however, tells the processor that the value constraint is to be treated in a specific way --- in this case, to parse the value a list of literal values as delimited by whitespace.
+Providing a constraint value of "picklist", however, tells the processor that the value constraint is to be treated in a specific way --- in this case, to parse the value as a list of literal values as delimited by whitespace.

 .. csv-table::
-   :file: valueConstraint.csv
+   :file: valueConstraint_with_type.csv
    :header-rows: 1

 This is interpreted as::